tedunderwood/horizon/chapter3/readme.md

 Chapter Three
 ============================================

-"The Pace and Direction of Literary Change."
+"The Long Arc of Prestige."

 figures
 -------